-Theatre is a unique art form requiring a deep understanding of history, literature and sociology.
+The creation of a theatre performance requires a deep understanding of history, literature and sociology of its artists.
 The practice of teaching theatre requires innovative pedagogy and methodology.
 “Traditional” methods used in large lecture courses are rarely effective in teaching technical theatre courses so alternative methods must be explored.

-After each production experience, I ask each student to write a reflection paper.
-It is very rewarding for me to read the papers and understand their pride in how their work aided the production.
-With each experience, student’s newfound confidence abounds as they clearly describe newly discovered talents.
+After each production experience, I ask students to write a reflection paper.
+Student’s newfound confidence abounds and they clearly describe how they discovered talents in themselves they never knew existed.
+It’s very rewarding to read the papers and understand their pride in how their work aided the production.

-I have been a University professor for 17 years.
-Before coming to academia, I worked in professional regional theatre.
+I have not always been a formal educator.
+Before coming to the University, I worked in professional regional theatre.
 Early in my professional career, I benefitted from strong and clear mentorship from experienced designers and technicians.
 As I gained experience, I learned to serve as a mentor for less experienced colleagues.
-I am happy that I can bring a wide range of professional experience to the classroom.
+I am happy to bring a wide range of professional experience to the classroom.
 As an educator and mentor, I continue to investigate new ideas and teaching methods.
-I regularly attend professional workshops and master classes at national and regional conferences and conventions and bring new information learned to my students.
+I eagerly attend professional workshops and master classes at national and regional conferences and conventions and bring new information learned to my classes at TAMUCC.

 I have discovered ideas that work in the training and teaching of young pre-professionals.
 One-on-one mentoring is essential to student’s growth and development.
-A strong relationship between the student and the educator is vital.
-I have strong relationships with current and former students, demonstrating full investment in their training and education.
-As each student gains confidence through practical application of techniques and ideas learned in the classroom and applies them in University productions, they can count on me being nearby to provide advice, consul and back up.
+A strong relationship between the student and the educator is vital and demonstrates that I am fully invested in their training and education.
+The student gains confidence through practical application of techniques and ideas learned in the classroom applying them in University productions and knows that I am always nearby to provide advice, consul and back up.

 As students gain experience, it is valuable to place them in supervisory or mentoring roles.
 Students must have opportunity to design or serve as supervisors for productions.
-They must be allowed to speak for themselves and utilize the skills they have learned on their own.
+They must be allowed to speak for themselves and use the skills they have learned in the classroom or in previous productions.

-I encourage students to pursue professional employment and internships and actively assist them in doing so.
+I encourage students to pursue professional employment and internships during the summer and actively assist them in doing so.
 Summer internships and work experiences are critical to student's development and confidence and create an important link between education and the real world.

 I see the success of my teaching through my student’s activities.
 I observe them applying the methods, techniques, and communication skills they have learned in my classroom or studio to each new production at the University.
 I see them succeed in the world of professional theatre, the high school classroom or the boardroom—they use their newfound skills wherever their career leads.